Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 FAR 52.227-18, Rights in Data-Existing Works.
 This clause is used when the Government is acquiring existing audiovisual or similar works, such as books, without modification.
 This clause requires contractors to obtain license for the Government to reproduce, prepare derivative works, and perform and display publicly the materials.

 FAR 52.227-19, Commercial Computer Software License.
 This clause requires contractors to affix a notice on any commercial software delivered under the contract that provides notice that the Government's rights regarding the data are set forth in the contract.

 FAR 52.227-20, Rights in Data-SBIR Program.
 This clause authorizes contractors under Small Business Innovation Research (SBIR) contracts to affix a notice to SBIR data delivered under the contract to limit the Government's rights to disclose data first produced under the contract.
-Contractors shall obtain from their subcontractors all data and rights necessary to fulfill the contractor's obligations to the Government under the Start Printed Page 65054contract.
+Contractors shall obtain from their subcontractors all data and rights necessary to fulfill the contractor's obligations to the Government under the contract.
 If a subcontractor refuses to accept terms affording the Government those rights, the contractor shall notify the contracting officer of the refusal.